acquia/blt/readme/frontend.md

 ### Setup

-During the execution of `blt setup`, BLT will execute `command-hooks.source:build:frontend-reqs.command`.
+During the execution of `blt setup`, BLT will execute `command-hooks.frontend-reqs.command`.
 This hook is intended to provide an opportunity to install the tools required for your frontend build process.
 For instance, you may use this hook to install dependencies via NPM or Bower.
 E.g.,

     command-hooks:
       frontend-reqs: